clareaulab/clareau-lab-website-old/join/index.md

 as well as opportunities for interdisciplinary projects.
 Anyone in the Tri-I ecosystem, including the GSK graduate program, interested in learning more about the group, potential projects, or a rotation should email Caleb to discuss opportunities.
-We will begin accepting rotation students in Fall 2023.

 {% include section.html %}